phalcon/documentation/docs/db-models-validation.md

 }
 ```

-The above example performs a validation using the built-in validator [Phalcon\Filter\Validation\Validator\InclusionIn][validation-validator-inclusionin].
+The above example performs a validation using the built-in validator [Phalcon\Validation\Validator\InclusionIn][validation-validator-inclusionin].
 It checks the value of the field `inv_status_flag` in a domain list.
 If the value is not included in the method then the validator will fail and return `false`.

-!!! warning "NOTE"
+> **NOTE**: For more information on validators, see the [Validation documentation](validation.md)

-    For more information on validators, see the [Validation documentation][filter-validation]
+{: .alert .alert-warning }

 ## Messages
 [Phalcon\Mvc\Model][mvc-model] utilizes the [Phalcon\Messages\Messages][messages-messages] collection to store any validation messages that have been generated during the validation process.